Cross Hands services

-The service area was built in 1989, along with the lengthy upgrade to the A48.
-At the time it had a dedicated exit off the roundabout which only served the Elf forecourt, Little Chef restaurant and a Travelodge hotel (sometimes advertised as Little Chef Lodge), but it was clearly designed to attract more development.
+Construction on this service area began in late 1988, along with the lengthy upgrade to the A48, with a Little Chef restaurant and Travelodge hotel opening in Spring 1989 and an Elf forecourt opening later.
+At the time it had a dedicated exit off the roundabout, which only served the service area, but the area was clearly designed to attract more development.
 A small tourist information centre was built by the exit.

-The Burger King later closed and was left empty before the Little Chef was the victim to a cull of unprofitable branches in January 2012 and also closed.
+The Burger King later closed and was left empty, before the Little Chef was the victim to the 2012 cull of unprofitable branches and closed that January.
 The building was later taken over by Euro Garages to become the Starbucks.

 The site continues to face growing competition around the Cross Hands Roundabout, with Burger King, Greggs, KFC and McDonald's all located off other exits here.
 More recently, an Aldi superstore and a Swarco E.Connect electric vehicle charging hub were built directly opposite the service area.
 The Starbucks building remains the only dining option that is part of an official service area.